RutledgePaulV/q-builders/README.md

 ### RSQL Flavor
 The RSQL builder introduces some new operators to the standard RSQL set.
-Since this library only builds queries, it doesn't dictate what you use to parse them, however it's written specifically to be compatible with [rsql-parser](https://github.com/jirutka/rsql-parser).
+Since this library only builds queries it doesn't dictate what you use to parse them.
+However, it's written specifically to be compatible with [rsql-parser](https://github.com/jirutka/rsql-parser).
 However, you need to make sure that you add the following operators before parsing: